SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 ```

-To make the method `createObjClass` working we should implement the method it calls.
+To make the method `createObjClass` work we should implement the method it calls.
 Implement then:

 - the primitive `objClassStructure` that creates the `ObjClass` class by invoking the `new` message to the class `ObjClass`.
 Note that during this method the `ObjClass` symbol refers to two different entities because the new class that is created using the old one is declared in the class dictionary with the same name.